Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: Conclusion

 The weight 1 modular forms of level 4 are constructed in terms of the Dedekind eta function, and they can be arranged into a triplet $Y^{(1)}_{\mathbf{\hat{3}'}}(\tau)=(Y_1(\tau), Y_2(\tau), Y_3(\tau))^{T}$ which transforms as $\mathbf{\hat{3}'}$ of $S'_4$.
 The higher weight modular forms up to weight 6 are built from the tensor products of $Y^{(1)}_{\mathbf{\hat{3}'}}(\tau)$, and they are homogeneous polynomials of $Y_{1,2,3}$.
 The odd weight modular forms can be decomposed into the hatted representations $\mathbf{\hat{1}}$, $\mathbf{\hat{1}}^{\prime}$, $\mathbf{\hat{2}}$, $\mathbf{\hat{3}}$ and $\mathbf{\hat{3}}^{\prime}$ of $S'_4$ while the even weight modular forms can be organized into the other representations $\mathbf{1}$, $\mathbf{1}^{\prime}$, $\mathbf{2}$, $\mathbf{3}$ and $\mathbf{3}^{\prime}$ in common with $S_4$.
 The results are summarized in table~\ref{Tab:Level4_MM}.
 Solving the consistency condition, we find the generalized CP transformation corresponding to $\tau\rightarrow-\tau^{*}$ is $X_{\mathbf{r}}=\rho_{\mathbf{r}}(S)$ which is a combination of the modular symmetry transformation $S$ and the canonical CP transformation.
 All couplings in the Lagrangian would be real if the generalized CP symmetry is imposed.

 We perform a systematical analysis of $S'_4$ modular models for lepton masses and mixing with/without generalized CP.
 We assume that the left-handed leptons transform as triplet of $S'_4$, and the right-handed charged leptons are assigned to singlets under $S'_4$, and we consider both the case where neutrino masses are described by the Weinberg operator and the case where neutrino masses arise from the type I seesaw mechanism.
 The charged lepton mass matrix can only take four possible forms in table~\ref{tab:charged lepton} and the forms of the neutrino mass matrices are summarized in table~\ref{tab:neutrino} if the weights of the involved modular forms are less than 4.
 The charged lepton masses $m_e$, $m_{\mu}$ and $m_{\tau}$ are in a one-to-one correspondence with the parameters $\alpha$, $\beta$ and $\gamma$ which can be taken real without loosing generality.
 We look for phenomenologically viable models with a minimal amount of free parameters.
 We find fifteen predictive lepton models which can describe the neutrino masses, mixing angles and CP violation phases in terms of five real parameters $|g_2/g_1|$, $\arg{(g_2/g_1)}$, $\texttt{Re}(\tau)$, $\texttt{Im}(\tau)$ and the overall scale $g^2_1v_u^2/\Lambda$.
-If generalized CP symmetry is imposed, the phase $\arg{(g_2/g_1)}$ is restricted to be $0$ or $\pi$.
-Thus only four real input parameters $g_2/g_1$, $\texttt{Re}(\tau)$, $\texttt{Im}(\tau)$ and $g^2_1v_u^2/\Lambda$ are left, and we find six out of the fifteen models can fit the charged lepton masses and neutrino oscillation data very well, as shown in table~\ref{tab:goodmodel_gCP}.
+If generalized CP symmetry is imposed, the models have more predictive power and the phase $\arg{(g_2/g_1)}$ is restricted to be $0$ or $\pi$.
+Thus only four real input parameters $g_2/g_1$, $\texttt{Re}(\tau)$, $\texttt{Im}(\tau)$ and $g^2_1v_u^2/\Lambda$ are left in the neutrino sector, and we find seven out of the fifteen models can fit the charged lepton masses and neutrino oscillation data very well, as shown in table~\ref{tab:goodmodel_gCP}.
+The different observables are correlated with each other, as displayed in figures~\ref{fig:C1S5_I}-\ref{fig:C1S5_gCP}.
 A remarkable feature of these models is that the light neutrino masses can be very tiny, while the neutrino masses are typically quasi-degenerate in previous models based on $\Gamma_N$ modular group.